unicef/design-system/design-guidelines.md

     If you are part of the emergency crisis personnel.
 Please, contact your local focal point.
   </div>

-Alerts can be dismissable.
+Alerts can be dismissible.
 Use them when user needs to interact with the current page, and once read, they no longer have relevance.
 For example, after successfully updating an item.

 <div class="alert alert-success alert-dismissible fade show" role="alert">
   Your profile was successfully updated.